Día de los Niños, Día de los Libros / Children’s Day, Book Day

 The Association for Library Services to Children (ALSC) and REFORMA, have created an awesome website full of resources to help you plan and conduct meaningful and successful DIA events and activities.
 Visit the DIA website and check out the Resource Guide.

-The Día Multicultural Mini Grant Project is open to all school libraries and public libraries in the State of Utah interested in holding their own Día! event or activities.
+The Día Multicultural Mini Grant Project is open to all school libraries, public libraries, and tribal libraries in the State of Utah interested in holding their own Día! event or activities.
 School libraries within the same district are encouraged to apply individually.
 Likewise, branch libraries within the same system are encouraged to apply individually.

 - Expenses to bring an author, poet, educator, trainer, or presenter